Community Engagement: Draft Tree Management Bylaw

 Thank you for your interest in the District of Sooke’s draft tree management bylaw.
 Please refer to this page for the latest information on this initiative.
 Scroll down to learn more about the project and find questions (and answers) to frequently asked questions.
 This page will be updated as new information is available.

-- Where we are now: Phase 2 Stakeholder engagement
+- Where we are now: Staff revising draft bylaw from Fall 2020 engagement

 With the District of Sooke’s commitment to managing long-term growth and responding to the climate action emergency, a tree management bylaw is being developed.
 The District is consulting with the public to support this process.

-The public is invited to provide input through an online survey – the survey will open at noon on Monday, November 2, 2020, and close at midnight on Wednesday, November 11, 2020, and be available through the District of Sooke website at sooke.ca/engage.
-This round of public input will help develop the preliminary tree management bylaw – to be presented to council on December 14, 2020.
+The public was invited to provide input through an online survey from November 2, 2020 to November 11, 2020.
+The survey was available through the District of Sooke website at sooke.ca/engage.
+This round of public input was used to help develop the preliminary tree management bylaw – to be presented to council on December 14, 2020.

 “A tree management bylaw will set expectations for retaining and replanting of trees as council works to support the long-term growth of the community for future generations,” shares Mayor Maja Tait.
 “Sooke is a growing community.
 The District passed a resolution in 2008 signing on to the Climate Action Charter and council has continued to receive comments from residents concerned with how the growth in Sooke is being balanced with care for the environment, so this has been a long-time coming.”

-Three phases of engagement will take place as the bylaw is developed including:
+Multiple phases of engagement are planned as the bylaw is developed, including: